rl8 package

 A tensordict with key

-corresponding to the padded (or not padded) elements, and key “padding_mask” corresponding to booleans indicating which elements of"inputs"
+"inputs"corresponding to the padded (or not padded) elements, and key “padding_mask” corresponding to booleans indicating which elements of"inputs"are padding.

 Unfold the given tensor